BrianWong06/ADO_ASG2_GIT/README.md

 ## Folder Structure
 - `notebooks/`: Jupyter notebooks for data cleaning, testing, validation, and visualization.
-- `change-scripts/`: SQL scripts for schema and data transformations.
-- `.github/workflows/`: GitHub Actions workflows for automation.

 ## How to Use
 - Notebooks can be viewed directly on GitHub or run locally.